ebzzry/ebzzry.github.io/en/fkd/script-lisp.md

 One of the most common questions I get when I mention that I want to do scripting in CL, is that why would I want to do so and is it possible.
 The answer is simple: I want more power and expressivity.
-I want a mature and unencumbered.
+I want a mature and unencumbered language.
 I want a language that is able to express my ideas, in least amount of friction.

 A script is only as powerful as the language and tools would allow.
 Bash and friends, for example, are great for expressing ideas, as if you are typing them on the command line itself.
 It emulates